 1. Wear Layer

-If the wear layer breaks down, the printed design will damage and fade.
-The thicker the wear layer the longer it takes for the top layer to wear off and expose your vinyl print.
-However, no matter how thick the wear layer, a floor will still scratch over time and if not properly maintained.
+If the wear layer wears out, the printed design underneath will be damaged and start to fade.
+The thicker the wear layer, the longer it takes for the top layer to wear down and expose the vinyl design.

 Overall LVP Thickness vs. Wear Layer Thickness

-In short, wear layer thickness is more important than overall thickness of a luxury vinyl plank.
-Let’s look at one simple example.
+In short, the wear layer thickness matters more than the total thickness of a luxury vinyl plank.

 Plank #1